MakeSchool-Tutorials/Peeved-Penguins-SpriteBuilder-Swift/P4-Timeline-Animation/content.md

 ![image](https://s3.amazonaws.com/mgwu-misc/Spritebuilder+Tutorial/Spritebuilder_animating_preview.png)

-Setting up a new .cbb file
+Setting up a new .ccb file
 ==========================

 The bear will have it's own .ccb file.
 Create a new Interface file